-Joie Chavis Claps Her Birthday Cakes At ‘Club Love’ Soiree Hosted By Boo-Daddy Diddy As Bow Wow Breaks Silence On Their Hook-Up
+Joie Chavis Claps Her Birthday Cakes At ‘Club Love’ Soiree Hosted By Boo-Daddy Diddy As Bow Wow Seemingly Confirms Their Hook-Up

 Birthday girl Joie Chavis has a lot to celebrate and she did just that…at Diddy’s house while letting her booty-meat free.

-The sassy libra lit up the room for a ‘Club Love’ celebration in videos that have now surfaced online.
-Joie seemingly got the complete ‘Club Love’ experience with Diddy’s signature red light decor and his assortment of Liquor brands he promotes in the background.
+The sassy Libra lit up the room for a “Club Love” celebration in videos that have now surfaced online.
+Joie seemingly got the complete “Club Love” experience with Diddy’s signature red light decor and his assortment of liquor brands he promotes in the background.
 The backdrop looked similar to the red-lit pool party he had this past summer, with Yung Miami being his special guest.

 A few weeks back, Joie and Diddy were seemingly bitten by a love bug while being spotted together on a yacht in Italy exchanging kisses and PDA.
 Now Joie and Diddy are ringing in her 33rd birthday together, could YOU have predicted this?